Delivering culturally safe care for ATSI elders

 “I would also strongly encourage more men to the nursing profession.
 Male nurses provide a different patient experience to female nurses, such as men treating issues which primarily affect men — a fact which would mean catering to the culture and comfort of the patient — which should help to improve patient cultural safety,” she said.

-On the whole, Haydock recommends more discussion with the Indigenous members in the community about what they want, with respect to their cultures and beliefs.
+On the whole, Haydock recommends more discussion with the Aboriginal and Torres Strait Islander members in the community about what they want, with respect to their cultures and beliefs.

 “I do believe that if real change is to happen then Indigenous people need to be listened to and their thoughts, culture and way of life must be respected and taken into account, as non-Indigenous peoples cannot — and should not — decide what is right for them.”

 There is a huge potential for smartphone apps to support the services of private practice...